nccshecodes/shecodes-2020/src/posts/2016-04-26/wearethecity-shortlist-2016-entrepreneur-category.md

 tags:
  - startup
  - awards
-title: WeAreTheCity Shortlist 2016 Entrepreneur Category
+title: Shortlisted for the WeAreTheCity Rising Star Awards 2016
 ---

-## Humbled to be Shortlisted
+## Humbled to be shortlisted for the Entrepreneur Category

 It’s been another exciting start to the week.
 I’ve been shortlisted as co-founder of TreatOut for the WeAretheCity Top 100 Rising Star Awards 2016 Entrepreneur Category.